Internal Rotation Resistance Stress Test

 - The test is performed with the patient seated and the examiner standing behind the patient.

-- The patient’s arm is positioned in 90 degrees of abduction in the coronal plane and approximately 80 degrees of external rotation.
+- The patient’s arm is positioned in 90 degrees of abduction in the coronal plane and approximately 80 degrees of external rotation with the elbow flexed.

-What does a positive Internal Rotation Resistance Stress Test mean?
+What does a positive Internal Rotation Resistance Test mean?

-- If a patient with a positive impingement sign has good strength in external rotation and weakness in internal rotation, the test is positive.
+- If the patient with a positive impingement test shows a clearly diminished strength of internal rotation in comparison to external rotation, then the test is considered positive, indicating a non-outlet impingement.

 Sensitivity & Specificity